TrawsCambria: X50: Cardigan to Aberaeron / Aberystwyth

-This service operated roughly every two hours between Aberaeron and Cardigan Monday - Saturday, with 4 journeys extended to/from Aberystwyth.
+This service operated roughly every two hours between Aberaeron and Cardigan Monday – Saturday, with 4 journeys extended to/from Aberystwyth.
 This service avoided the lengthy diversions to New Quay and Aberporth, which were served by the slower TrawsCambria 550 service.
 The service was operated by Richards Brothers using WAG-funded Optare Tempos.

 The services between Cardigan and Aberaeron only were supposed have connections with the TrawsCambria X40 for travel to/from Aberystwyth.
 However, Arriva's X40 timetable change in late 2011 removed the northbound connections.
 This led to a call for all X50 services to be extended to Aberystwyth.
 However, since X40 and 550 were operated commercially between Aberystwyth and Aberaeron, the council were unable to provide subsidy for this.
 When the TrawsCambria X40 ceased, the connections at Aberaeron were maintained, with CymruExpress route 40 replacing the X40.

 X50: Cardigan to Aberystwyth

-This service was introduced on 23 December 2013 and operated on a roughly hourly timetable, Monday - Saturday.
+This service was introduced on 23 December 2013 and operated on a roughly hourly timetable, Monday – Saturday.
 Some services (generally alternate trips) also ran via Aberporth.
 As such, this route had much more in common with the former TrawsCambria 550 service than the X50 prior to 23 December 2013, which avoided the lengthy diversions to New Quay and Aberporth (from 23 December 2013 onwards, only one service each way continued to avoid New Quay).
 The service was operated by Richards Brothers using a mixture of vehicles, including some of the TrawsCambria Optare Tempos, the last remaining TrawsCambria-branded vehicles.
 The TrawsCambria branding was however not re-applied to some of the Tempos (which were repainted having previously carried Arriva's version of the TrawsCambria livery), given the eventual intention to retire the TrawsCambria brand entirely.

 The last service ran on 3 January 2015.
 It was replaced by TrawsCymru service T5.
-All but one of the remaining TrawsCambria-liveried buses where repainted into TrawsCymru livery by this point.
+All but one of the remaining TrawsCambria-liveried buses were repainted into TrawsCymru livery by this point.